 - Educate students on Technical Education programs, STEM programs, and advanced education opportunities available in their area

-On November 4th, over 325 high school students from Rogers City, Onaway, and Posen attended a Career Expo in the Rogers City High School gymnasium.
+November 4, 2016: Over 325 high school students from Rogers City, Onaway, and Posen attended a Career Expo in the Rogers City High School gymnasium.
 The event was coordinated by Michigan Works!
 Northeast Consortium and offered the 9th-12th grade students an opportunity to speak one-on-one with representatives from 24 local businesses.
 Advanced manufacturers, trade schools and colleges, health care professionals, skilled trades, local and state governments, and even the funeral home were represented at the event.

 During the two-hour event, students were able to talk directly with area employers to learn what jobs are available locally, what career paths and education are necessary to secure these jobs, as well as what skills and day-to-day activities they would encounter working in these fields.
 Employer feedback was very positive, with many hoping to do similar events in the future.